Meet the team

 Lynn Hewison

-BSc (Hons) MSc FHEA CCAB ABTC-CAB
+BSc (Hons) MSc FHEA CCAB

-Clinical Animal Behaviourist and Co-Founder
+Clinical Animal Behaviourist and Co-Founding Director

 Lynn is a Clinical Animal Behaviourist (CAB) registered with the ABTC.
 She is also a certificated member of FABC and a Committee member of BVBA.

-For nearly the past 10 years Lynn worked in an academic setting where she taught companion animal behaviour at both undergraduate and postgraduate level whilst also consulting in a Behaviour referral practice, working primarily with dogs who present with unwanted behaviours.
+For nearly 10 years Lynn worked in an academic setting where she taught companion animal behaviour at both undergraduate and postgraduate level whilst also consulting in a Behaviour referral practice, working primarily with dogs who present with unwanted behaviours.

 In addition to a wealth of extensive practical experience working closely with clients to help change behaviours, teaching classes and working in a variety of settings, with both private clients, rescues and other professionals, Lynn also has a BSc in Animal Behaviour Science and an MSc in Clinical Animal Behaviour.